flutter/website/src/content/cookbook/architecture/command.md

 }
 ```

-ViewModels contain a representation of the UI state,
+View models contain a representation of the UI state,
 including the data being displayed.
-For example, this `HomeViewModel` exposes the `User` instance to the View.
+For example, this `HomeViewModel` exposes the `User` instance to the view.

 <?code-excerpt "lib/no_command.dart (getUser)" replace="/null;/\/\/ .../g;/2//g"?>
 ```dart